cliffbb/OEM-Fewshot-Challenge/README.md

 <!--
+If you want to use the pre-trained models, this step is optional.
+Our contribution lies in the inference phase and our approach is modular, i.e., it can be applied on top of any segmentation model that is trained on the base classes.
+We use a simple training scheme by minimizing a standard cross-entropy over base classes.
+To this end, we have used the train_base.py script and base learner models of BAM (see this issue for more info).

+A U-Net architecture with a pre-trained ResNet34 encoder from the pytorch segmentation models library is used for the baselines.
+The used architecture allows integration of patch-wise metadata information and employs commonly used image data augmentation techniques.
+It has about 24.4M parameters and it is implemented using the segmentation-models-pytorch library.
+The results are evaluated with an Intersection Over Union (IoU) metric and a single mIoU is reported (see associated datapaper).

+The metadata strategy refers encoding metadata with a shallow MLP and concatenate this encoded information to the U-Net encoder output.
+The augmentation strategy employs three typical geometrical augmentations (see associated datapaper).

+Example of a semantic segmentation of an urban and coastal area in the D076 spatial domain, obtained with the baseline trained model:

+ A GFSS framework, called distilled information maximization (DIaM), with a PSPNet architecture of EfficientNet-B4 encoder from the PyTorch segmentation models library is presented as a baseline model.
+The baseline code can be used as a starter code for the challenge submission.
+To run it, follow the README instructions presented here.
+After running the code, an output folder ``results`` which contains ``preds`` and ``targets`` folders of the model's segmentation prediction maps and the corresponding targets, respectively, are created.
+Based on the rules mentioned above, only the ``preds`` folder which contains the predicted segmentation maps in `.png` file format is required for the submission.
+Please feel free to contact the challenge organizers for any question regarding the baseline code.
 A U-Net architecture with a pre-trained ResNet34 encoder from the pytorch segmentation models library is used for the baselines.
 The used architecture allows integration of patch-wise metadata information and employs commonly used image data augmentation techniques.
 It has about 24.4M parameters and it is implemented using the segmentation-models-pytorch library.
 The results are evaluated with an Intersection Over Union (IoU) metric and a single mIoU is reported (see associated datapaper).

 The metadata strategy refers encoding metadata with a shallow MLP and concatenate this encoded information to the U-Net encoder output.
 The augmentation strategy employs three typical geometrical augmentations (see associated datapaper).